They shall not pass

 On ne passe pas !
 The 1918 French propaganda poster by Maurice Neumont that reads: "Twice I have stood and vanquished on the Marne.
 Brother civilian, the underhand offensive of 'white peace' will attack you in turn; and like me you must stand firm and vanquish.
 Be strong and shrewd.
 Beware of Boche hypocrisy."

-"They shall not pass" (Ils ne passeront pas and On ne passe pas; Pe aici nu se trece; No pasarán) is a slogan, notably used by France in World War I, to express a determination to defend a position against an enemy.
+"They shall not pass" (Ils ne passeront pas and On ne passe pas; Pe aici nu se trece; No pasarán; Não passarão) is a slogan, notably used by France in World War I, to express a determination to defend a position against an enemy.
 Its Spanish-language form was also used as an anti-fascist slogan during the Spanish Civil War by the Republican faction.
+Spanish communist Dolores Ibárruri used the slogan to rally the Republican defenders of Madrid against Francisco Franco's nationalist forces.
+The phrase became an enduring symbol of anti-fascist resistance worldwide.

 Origin

 Halte la !
 On ne passe pas !